Putting the ‘fun’ into functional training

 Yet whilst functional training may help us to achieve physiological aims, such as improved sports performance, reduced risk of injury and better function in activities of daily living, the psychological aspect of exercise should not be overlooked.
-We all know that physical activity can improve mood and the ‘feel good’ factor is as beneficial for health as stronger joints and a more efficient heart, but can we go one step further?

 Not everyone is as crazy about exercise as we are – the promise of improvements and longed-for results can only provide so much motivation.
 So what if we can add to the intrinsic psychological benefits that exercise brings by deliberately programming training sessions to be enjoyable?
 Rather than exercise being a means to an end - ‘you’ll feel better for it afterwards’ - let’s get people actually looking forward to the process itself.
 We know results aren’t achieved overnight, but as people are more likely to stick at something they like doing, the potential for success rises dramatically.

 How then, do we make people feel good whilst exercising?

 Challenges and tasks inherently invoke a sense of achievement when they are overcome and participants feel good when they can clearly see they’re making progress towards a goal.
 Every exercise or activity should therefore have a clearly defined aim to both increase motivation to complete it and to promote this sense of attainment afterwards.
 Set mini-targets based on time, distance, repetitions or level of resistance throughout the session.
 These could be more conventional in terms of weights lifted or number of reps, but other examples could be ‘throw the medicine ball further than last time’ or ‘run up the hill in under 30 seconds’.

 See things differently